 Where to Start

 To start, change your routine before you leave.
 Try to make it less drawn out.
-Put your keys in your purse ahead of time, for example, and have your shoes ready to put on at the door.
-Dogs know the routine of leaving, and if it’s drawn out, they become increasingly anxious.
+For example, put your keys in your purse ahead of time and have your shoes ready to put on at the door.
+Dogs know the routine of leaving, and if it’s drawn out, they may become increasingly anxious.

 Instead, ignore your dog ten minutes before you leave, and when you leave, just say something like "take care of the house," a phrase that means "I am leaving and I’ll be back."
-Then turn around and come back after thirty seconds to a minute late and go about your day, ignoring your dog again for ten minutes.
+Then, turn around and come back after thirty seconds to a minute later and go about your day, ignoring your dog again for ten minutes.

-Leave and come back about a dozen times the first day, and increase your time each time you leave.
+Leave and come back about a dozen times the first day, increasing the amount of time your are gone each time you leave.
 If you come home and your dog is exhibiting anxious behavior, cut the time in half, then increase it again once the anxious behavior disappears.

 "The process of teaching dogs with separation anxiety to be alone requires a lot of time, patience, and positive reinforcement, but it can be done!"

 It’s best to work on these exercises when you have a vacation or during the weekend because it takes a lot of time and commitment.
 As you begin to see success, start varying the time you are gone.
 Leave for thirty minutes, then two minutes, then an hour.
 Mimic the way a normal day would be.

 In addition to this program, there are other things you can do to build your dog’s confidence.
 A basic obedience class can be beneficial even if your dog is already trained, because they can learn how to handle new situations, and gain confidence in you as the "pack leader".